bruderstein/unexpected-htmllike/README.md

 If `diffWrappers == true`, then `WRAPPER_REMOVED` (== 3) is added to this.

 ### Return value
-`diff` returns an object with the following 2 properties:
+`diff` returns a promise, which resolves with an object with the following 2 properties:

 * `weight` - the resulting weight from the diff.
 If this is `0`, the actual and expected match according to the `options` provided.
 * `diff` - the output of the diff, with differences highlighted.

+**Note that the promise is always resolved (unless of a bug or a real issue in a assertion), whether a difference is recorded or not.**
+To check that the `actual` and `expected` are equivalent (given the options provided), check that the `weight` is zero.

 ## contains (expectedAdapter, actual, expected, output, diff, inspect, equal, options)